jocooler/radish/README.md

 Status:
 * /product is done except for search/GET and OPTIONS.
-* /transactions is done except for compute.
+* /transactions is done

 Deck:
-* transaction/compute/GET
 * Discount class
-* Change product endpoint to account for dropping discountId column and adding columns for lastUpdated and reorderQuantity
+* Customer Class
+* Source class

 By decoupling the database/API layer from the front end, we create a system designed to extend and integrate and "play nice" with other products.
 The aim of this project is to offer a variety of UIs and consumers for the API to make it easy to integrate with websites and existing tools.